ascheel/coder-docker/README.md

 3. Select "Coder" from the template dropdown
 4. Configure the settings as described above
 5. Click "Apply" to start the container

+## Automatic Template Import

+This template uses a **custom Docker image** (`ghcr.io/ascheel/coder-unraid`) that automatically imports the Docker workspace template on first container start.
+No manual setup required!

+The template `docker-workspace-unraid` will be available immediately after:
+1. Installing Coder from Community Applications
+2. Starting the container
+3. Waiting for Coder to initialize (1-2 minutes)

+You can verify the template was imported by:
+- Checking the Templates section in the Coder web UI
+- Running: `docker exec Coder coder templates list`

+See [DOCKER-IMAGE.md](DOCKER-IMAGE.md) for details about the custom image and how to build it.

 ## Configuration